Braddon

 Braddon features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Braddon, as per the latest Census evaluation, houses constituted 4.9% while other dwellings (semi-detached, apartments, 'other') made up 95.1%.
-In comparison, Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
+In Braddon, as per the latest Census, 4.9% were houses while 95.1% consisted of semi-detached dwellings, apartments, and others, contrasting with the Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
 Home ownership in Braddon stood at 11.5%, with mortgaged dwellings at 27.3% and rented ones at 61.2%.
 The median monthly mortgage repayment was $1,803, lower than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Braddon was $495, compared to the ACT's $476.
-Nationally, Braddon's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+Weekly rent in Braddon was $495, higher than the national figure of $375 but below the Australian Capital Territory's $476.
+Nationally, Braddon's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing